Composition, form of production and packaging

 For elderly patients , there is no need to change the dosage regimen, except for cases of low creatinine clearance.

+Treatment with levofloxacin is recommended to continue no less than 48-72 hours after the normalization of body temperature or after a significant eradication of the pathogen.
 If you missed taking the drug, you should take the pill as soon as possible, without waiting for the next time.
 Further, to observe equal intervals of time between doses - 24 h (with the mode of reception 1 time per day) or 12 h (with the mode of reception 2 times a day).

 SIDE EFFECT